LabBench-Society/LabBench.Documentation/content/en/docs/experiments/setup/_index.md

 ## Instruments

-Each test in a protocol may require a set of instruments to carry out its experimental procedures.
+Instruments are used in a protocol by the tests to carry out experimental procedures.
 Instruments are abstractions of the functionality provided by research devices, defining the capabilities of a generalized class of devices.

 For example, for a stimulus-response test in cuff pressure algometry, you will need an `IPressureAlgometer` and an `IRatioScale` instrument.
 The `IPressureAlgometer` is used in the stimulus-response test to provide a linearly increasing pressure.
 At the same time, the `IRatioScale` instrument allows the subject to rate the pain and stop the stimulation when the Pain Tolerance Threshold (PTT) is reached.
 However, the IPressureAlgometer is not tied to a specific pressure algometry device; instead, it defines what LabBench expects all pressure algometers to be capable of.
 Today, the IPressureAlgometer instrument is provided by two pressure algometers: the Nocitech CPAR and LabBench CPAR+ devices.